hcalgar/local-file-cryptor/README.md

 ---

 ## ⚠️ Disclaimer

+This tool is provided **"as-is"**, without warranty of any kind, express or implied.

+The author is **not responsible** for any data loss, corruption, or damage resulting from the use of this software, including but not limited to:

+- Loss or misuse of encryption keys
+- Use of the `--inplace` flag
+- Software bugs, crashes, or unexpected behavior
+- User error (e.g., encrypting incorrect files or directories)

-This tool is provided for authorized security testing, personal data protection, and educational purposes.
+This tool is intended for **authorized security testing, personal data protection, and educational purposes only**.

-- Only use this tool on files you own or have explicit permission to encrypt.
-- The author is not responsible for any data loss caused by lost keys or misuse of the --inplace flag.

-Use responsibly.
+You are **solely responsible** for ensuring you have proper authorization to process any files.

+If you are unsure whether you have permission to use this tool on specific data, **do not use it**.

+**Always maintain backups before encryption.**